chihchuan35/South-Australia-Aged-Care-Need-Quality-Gap-Analysis/README.md

 ## Limitations

 This project is descriptive and exploratory.

-The analysis identifies patterns and priority areas, but does not claim direct causality between staffing, ownership type, care-risk indicators and star ratings.
+It identifies patterns and priority areas but does not claim causality between staffing, ownership type, care-risk indicators and star ratings.

+- **Cross-sectional**: the Star Ratings data is a single May 2026 snapshot, so no trends over time are inferred.
+- **Ecological (region-level)**: regional patterns should not be read as conclusions about individual services.
+- **Proxy for need depth**: regional need depth is proxied by the home-care Level 3–4 share, as service-level acuity (ANACC) is only available at state level.
+- **Coverage**: rating and quality analysis covers the 209 rated services (~90%); 24 unrated services are excluded from quality measures and reported separately.
+- **Unweighted averages**: ratings and quality measures are service-level averages (each service weighted equally), not population-weighted.
+- **Staffing is necessary but not sufficient**: care minutes are largely met and, at the regional level, do not strongly predict ratings.